adpthegreat/A-Lot-Of-Crust/send_sync_and_their_implementors/README.md

     }
 ```

-it appears within Rc and the traits is not implemented , we get an error
+it appears within Rc and the traits is not implemented, we get an error

 ```rust
 error[E0277]: `*mut Inner<()>` cannot be sent between threads safely